“Resilient children are made, not born.”

 - Hyper-arousal: when you need to flee or fight, the brain prepares the body for action: heart rate picks up, focus and alertness increase.
 People feel aggressive and impulsive, acting reflexively and fast.

 - Dissociation: when you can’t escape your dire fate, the brain prepares the body for injury: the heart rate slows, blood flow leaves the extremities, endogenous opioids are released.
-People feel emotionless and numb.
+People freeze, and feel emotionless and numb.

 The importance of relationships